Te Pae Christchurch Convention Centre: Facilities and design

-Te Pae was designed by Woods Bagot & Warren and Mahoney.

 The 43,000 exterior tiles reflect the Canterbury region's braided rivers; the river concept is extended throughout the building, influencing the shape of the windows and the carpet design.

-The Avon River, Victoria Square, and Cathedral Square are visible from the building, and the route of Gloucester Street was interrupted for a block by the site.

 The reception area contains a marble reception desk, timber columns, and an illuminated artwork named Hana, designed by sculptor Loni Hutchinson.
 It includes a 1400-seat auditorium that can divide into two 700-seat areas.
 There are numerous conference rooms downstairs and a 2800m2 exhibition hall that can be partitioned or enlarged to 3300m2.
 The banquet hall has a capacity of 1000 people used for gatherings and seminars.
-The River Rooms, which overlook the Avon River, can accommodate up to 500 people apiece.
+The River Rooms, which overlooks the Avon River / Ōtākaro, can accommodate up to 500 people apiece.
 They can be joined to accommodate 1,000 guests for major banquets and gala events.

 Management

-ASM Global, an Australian company, will manage the building, which will employ 200 people.
-Fifty people will be employed full-time, while 150 will be employed part-time to provide technical, hospitality, and security services for events.
+ASM Global manages the venue, which employs around eighty people full-time, while around 400 people are employed part-time or casual to provide technical, hospitality, and security services for events.